-Jeremiah Mee was born on a subsistence farm at Knickanes, Glenamaddy, Co Galway, on 29th March 1889.
-He was the fourth child in a family of five boys and four girls.
-In the 1901 Census Jeramiah Mee was aged 11 years and living with his parents, four brothers and two sisters at Knockauns, (Knickanes) Glenamaddy, Co.
+Jeremiah Mee was raised on a subsistence farm at Knickanes, Glenamaddy, Co Galway, on 29th March 1889.
+He was the third child in a family of five boys and four girls born to John and Ellen Mee.
+The 1901 Census gives his age as 11 years, living with his parents, four brothers and two sisters at Knockauns, (Knickanes) Glenamaddy, Co.
 Galway.
-He doesn’t appear in the 1911 Knickanes Census taken on 2nd April as by then he had graduated from the R.I.C.
-Police Depot and was stationed in Kesh, Co.
-Sligo.
-The 1911 Census places him in House No. 6 where his age is given as 22.
-He used his initials on the form which was a requirement for members of the military and constabulary.
+He doesn’t appear in Knickanes in the 1911 Census taken on 2nd April as at that point he had graduated from the Police Training Depot in Dublin and was stationed in Kesh, Co.
+Sligo where he was residing in House No. 6, aged 22 years.
+Identified on the census form by their initials only, constables were afforded a degree of anonymity.
 He attended Stonetown National School from 1893 to 1901 where his nationally-minded teacher was John O’Keeffe N.T..
-John lived near the entrance to O’Keeffe housing estate which is named after his family in the town of Glenamaddy.
+John lived near the entrance to O’Keeffe Park housing estate which is named after his family in the town of Glenamaddy.

 His first appointment as a police constable was in Kesk, Co.
 Sligo, in February 1911.
 It was a quiet, off the beaten track place with nothing to do in the line of police work.
 He spent two and half idyllic years there where he got on exceedingly well with his comrades in the station.
 There was no serious crime to report and he enjoyed patrols which brought him into contact with the local law-abiding community.